comphist/cora/doc/mkdocs/docs/layers.md

 perfectly fine to use tagsets with only plain POS tags; the "Morphology" column can be [conveniently hidden](doc-customize.md) in this case.

-!!! attention "Attention"
-    For historical reasons, each document is **required to have at least one part-of-speech tagset associated with it.** The web interface will currently not function correctly without one.
-This requirement will likely be removed in future versions --- meanwhile, if you'd like to annotate a text without a POS tagset, the recommended workaround is to assign a "dummy tagset" and hide the POS-related columns in the editor settings.

 ### Lemmatization

 Lemma annotation is an open annotation layer represented by a text box.